pixaful/pixafulversion2/site/content/services/website-maintenance.md

 * Block malicious traffic
 * Create custom firewall rules
-* Sends virtual patches to your webiste
+* Sends virtual patches to your website
 * Monitors your websites for possible security issues and vulnerabilities.
 * Prevents malware infections
 * Generates weekly security reports and stay alerted when anything needs your immediate attention